posthtml/grunt-posthtml/README.md

 ## The "posthtml" task

+grunt-posthtml is a Grunt wrapper for the [PostHTML plugin](https://github.com/posthtml/posthtml)

 ### Overview
 In your project's Gruntfile, add a section named `posthtml` to the data object passed into `grunt.initConfig()`.